CIBC-Internal/python/Doc/library/wsgiref.rst

    environment and streams via the constructor.
 The supplied environment and streams are stored in the :attr:`stdin`, :attr:`stdout`, :attr:`stderr`, and :attr:`environ` attributes.

+   The :meth:`~io.BufferedIOBase.write` method of *stdout* should write each chunk in full, like :class:`io.BufferedIOBase`.

 .. class:: BaseHandler()